hwheeler01/CompBio/github.md

 ### 7. Add, commit, push a script, then change it

-Let's say you'd like to add your solution to the nucleotide counting problem to GitHub.
+Let's say you'd like to add your solution to the nucleotide counting problem to your GitHub repo.
 Here's what mine looks like:

 ```python
 #!/usr/bin/python